-- Curation is the most popular type of subscription offering.
-These can include items like clothing, makeup, or pet accessories.
+- Curation is a popular type of subscription offering.
+These can include items like clothing, skincare, or pet accessories.
 What makes these special is that the customer doesn’t always know what they’re getting, so surprising and delighting them is part of the experience.
-Popular curated boxes are Ipsy, Stitch Fix, and BarkBox.
+Popular curated boxes are bellabox, Hey Baker! and Cocktail Porter.

 - Access is the final type of subscription.
 Customers pay for access to content or a premium service, like free shipping, for a monthly fee.
-Netflix, Amazon Prime, and online newspapers are examples.
+Netflix, Classpass, Amazon Prime and online newspapers are examples.

 Who can implement subscription plans?

-The popularity of subscriptions has plenty of big brands like Nike and Bloomingdale’s getting into the action, but any type or size of business can offer a program.
-We’ve seen a number of creative options when it comes to subscription-based businesses, or businesses adding a subscription model, in recent years.
+The popularity of subscriptions has plenty of big brands getting into the action, but any type or size of business can offer a program.
+We’ve seen a number of creative options when it comes to subscription-based businesses in recent years.

 Subscriptions can add predictable sales outcomes to your business.
 You can gauge the health of your business by looking at your contracts and active subscribers, instead of relying on projections or estimates that are common with a typical retail structure.

 You can also plan wholesale orders based on your current subscriber numbers, reducing the risk of having stale products that need to be discounted.
 And regular recurring income helps with cash flow, especially during slower seasons, so you can budget for expenses and investments in your business.